wearearima/big-data-platform/deployment/README.md

 A JWT token will be printed on the console, which is necessary to log into the operator.

-For testing purposes, we will create an unsecured Minio server pool with 2 servers and 4 drives per server.
-However, keep in mind that:
+For testing purposes, we will create an unsecured Minio server pool with 4 servers and 4 drives per server, as per the official recommendation:

 > MinIO recommends a minimum of 4 nodes per server pool with 4 drives per server.
 With the default erasure code parity setting of EC:4 , this topology can continue serving read and write operations despite the loss of up to 4 drives or one node.

 See additional deployment guidelines [here](https://docs.min.io/minio/baremetal/installation/deploy-minio-distributed.html#id5).

 Configure the Minio cluster as shown in the pictures.
+In the example, we allocate a total 128 Gi of space; but you can modify this to suit your needs and space restrictions.

-Additionally, you may disable audit logs and monitoring to save resources.
+Additionally, since this is just a demo, you may disable audit logs and monitoring to save resources.

 ![minio-config-1](img/minio-config-1.png "Minio basic config")